mwinche/each-version/README.md

 [![Build Status](https://travis-ci.org/mwinche/each-version.svg?branch=master)](https://travis-ci.org/mwinche/each-version)

-## In Development, this header will be removed upon the initial release!

 ## Overview

 `each-version` will take a given command and run it against all specified variations of your dependencies.
 An example usage